Diary of Sydney James Campbell, 3 March 1915 - 11 May 1915 - Part 1

 interesting.

-we wanted to leave at 2 pm 9th
+We wanted to leave at 2pm 9th

-but xxx the behavior of the service
+but for the behavior of the service

 men prevented us.
-The [[?]] are
+The soldiers

 them took the ships boats &

-rowed ashore, 5 [[?]] boat loads in
+rowed ashore, 5 boat loads in

 these got away.
 In answer to

-others from the shore we furnished
+orders from the shore we furnished

-an armed guard (rifles, bale [[?]]
+an armed guard (rifles, ball cartridges,

 & bayonets) which went in pursuit.

-We sent them lots - almost 100^men in all -
+We sent them 2 lots - almost 100 ^men in all -

 & they blocked 3 boat loads of Runic

-Half form guard then spent their
+Half of our guard then spent their

-time until 12 midnight -in searching
+time until 12 midnight - in searching

 Colombo for Runic men.
 Ultimately